 Talking to Your Doctor About Hypertension

 You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with hypertension.
+Therefore, it's important to talk with your doctor about your personal risk factors or experience with hypertension.
 By talking openly and regularly with your doctor, you can take an active role in your care.

 Here are some tips that will make it easier for you to talk to your doctor:

 - Bring someone else with you.
 It helps to have another person hear what is said and think of questions to ask.

 - Write your questions ahead of time, so you don't forget them.

 - Write down the answers you get, and make sure you understand what you are hearing.
 Ask for clarification, if necessary.

 - Don't be afraid to ask your questions or ask where you can find more information about what you are discussing.
 You have a right to know.

 - Do I have hypertension?

 - Is my blood pressure high enough to require treatment?